SMasiu/GraphJS/README.md

 <h2 id="charts">Charts</h2>

-List of methods that you can use on any chart:
+List of properties/methods that you can use on any chart:
-If you don't know how to create single chart you can find it below.

-**content** - It's a box were are all your that you passed to constructor or you've added later.
+- **content** - It's a list of data that have been assigned to this chart.

-- **getItemContent** - Returnes item from your content by id.
+- **getItemContent** - Return item from content by id.
-- **addItemContent** - Add item to your chart content and returne it.
+- **addItemContent** - Add item to the content and returns it.
-- **updateItemContent** - Updates item in your chart content by id and returnes it.
+- **updateItemContent** - Update item in the content by id and return it.
-- **deleteItemContent** - Deletes item from your chart content by id and returnes it.
+- **deleteItemContent** - Delete an item from the content by id and return it.
-- **createLabel** - Appends labels generated from names of your items to element that you specify.
+- **createLabel** - Create labels based on each name in the content.
+Labels will be appended as a child to the element that you will pass as a parameter.
-- **draw** - If your chart can be assigned to NoGrid you don't have to create new NoGrid and pass it to this grid.
-You can simply pass canvas to your chart and use this method.
+- **draw** - If your char can be assigned to the NoGrid you don't have to create any grid.
+You can simply create a new chart and use this method, but you will have to pass a canvas element into it.
-- **content** - You can find here all your values that are in your chart.
-- **disable** - By this value you can control if your chart will be displayed on the grid.
+- **disable** - By this value, you can control if your chart will be displayed on the grid.

 ```typescript
 const chart = new PolygonChart({ values: [{ color: '#00f', values: [10, 30, 40, 50, 20], id: 1 }] })